-So if you want to move, travel or do business in a foreign country, you can bet your bottom dollar that your English is going to help you.
-With the help of the EF English Proficiency Index (EPI) — the world standard for measuring a country’s English capability — we can see the results from over one million test takers in 80 countries.
-Note the test’s data is biased towards respondents that are interested in English and have access to the internet, so it’s not a perfectly representative sample of the countries’ citizens.
-Still, it does provide a valuable insight and has an even split of men and women from a broad range of ages.
+With the help of the EF English Proficiency Index (EPI) — the world standard for measuring a country’s English-speaking capability — we can see the results from over one million test takers in 80 countries.
+The test is biased towards respondents who have access to the internet and are interested in English, so it’s not a perfectly representative sample.
+Still, it does provide valuable insight into which countries excel the most at English as a second language.
+These countries stand out:

-Countdown Of The Eight Non-Native English Speaking Countries With The Best English
+Countdown Of The Top Non-Native English Speaking Countries

 8. South Africa (63.37)

 You may be thinking to yourself, “But isn’t English the official language of South Africa?”
 Yes, technically English is one out of South Africa’s 11 official languages.
-The majority of South Africans actually speak English as a second language, but English is the most commonly spoken language and the one used in business.
-Interestingly, South Africa is one of the two countries outside Europe to make the EPI Top 8 in 2017, likely because there’s been a big focus on English learning initiatives from universities.
+The majority of South Africans actually speak English as a second language, but English is the most commonly spoken language, and the one used in business.
+Universities also play a role with their focus on English learning initiatives.
+Interestingly, South Africa is one of two countries outside of Europe to make the EPI Top 8 in 2017.

 7. Luxembourg (64.57)

-Luxembourg is officially a trilingual country in large part due to its geographic borders with France, Germany and Belgium.
-That said, English is widely understood in Luxembourg City, as it’s taught in schools and spoken in the banking sector thanks to the large variety of foreigners.
-Like many of the other countries on this list, Luxembourg also has a leg up because English is one of three “procedural” languages of the European Union.
+Luxembourg is officially a trilingual country, in large part due to its geographic borders with France, Germany and Belgium.
+That said, English is widely understood in Luxembourg City, where it’s taught in schools and spoken in the international banking sector.
+Like many of the other countries on this list, Luxembourg has a leg up on the competition because English is one of three “procedural” languages of the European Union.

 6. Finland (65.83)

-Finland’s been consistently high-ranking in terms of English capabilities for a while.
-Their country manager for English First Corporate Solutions, Laura Häkkinen, says that because Finns learn English from a young age in school, it sets them in good stead for working life.
-Pretty impressive, considering that Finnish isn’t linguistically related to most other languages in Europe!
+Finland consistently ranks high over the years in terms of its English-speaking capabilities.
+The EF Corporate Solutions country manager, Laura Häkkinen, says that Finns learn English from a young age in school, which gives them a great head start in the professional world.
+This is pretty impressive, considering that Finnish isn’t linguistically related to most other languages in Europe!

 5. Singapore (66.03)

-The other non-European country on the list is the global business hub Singapore.
-After English was imposed by the British during its period of colonization, the language spread like wildfire and was adopted by the local Malay, Chinese and Indian communities as a lingua franca.
-It’s now the most popular medium of communication among young people, with individuals using an impressive two to three languages on a regular basis; English and the creole Singlish included.
+The other non-European country on the list is the global business hub, Singapore.
+After British colonizers imposed their language on the native population, English spread like wildfire to become the lingua franca of local Malay, Chinese and Indian communities.
+It’s now the most popular medium of communication among young people, with individuals using an impressive two to three languages on a daily basis, including the creole Singlish.

 4. Norway (67.77)

 There’s a hidden root that ties English with Scandinavia: English and all of the Scandinavian languages are Germanic languages.
-This means that all of these languages descended from the same family tree!
-It’s no surprise then that Norwegian words and structure closely resemble English, which gives Norwegians a clear advantage when learning English.
-The next time you visit Oslo, you can rest easy knowing someone will be keen to speak English with you or catch a movie in the original version.
+This means that all of these languages belong to the same family tree!
+It’s no surprise, then, that Norwegian words and sentence structures closely resemble English, giving Norwegian learners a clear advantage in the classroom.
+The next time you visit Oslo, you can rest easy knowing someone will be keen to speak English with you.

 3. Denmark (69.93)

-Denmark and its neighbor Sweden are always in a close race for a top spot on the list.
-(Seeing as they’re also both Scandinavian languages, you can probably guess why.)
-Considering that only about 5.5 million people speak Danish, levels of English are generally high because the national language isn’t well known around the world.
-Like the other Nordics, they also don’t dub TV or movies into Danish and their English pronunciation is crystal clear.
+Denmark and its neighbor, Sweden, are always in a close race for a top spot on the list.
+Seeing as both countries belong to Scandinavia, you can probably guess why.
+Considering that only about 5.5 million people in the world speak Danish, national levels of English are generally high.
+Like the other Nordic countries, Denmark also opts not to dub English TV or movies into Danish.

 2. Sweden (70.40)

 There are a lot of reasons why Sweden ranks so high on this list.
-First, Swedish sentence structure is very close to English.
-It’s also not uncommon for locals to speak English day-to-day in Sweden, with the “working language” of many workplaces often including (or, in the cosmopolitan Stockholm, solely being) English.
-And in addition to the previously listed reasons for the other Scandinavian countries, it’s no secret that the Swedes love to travel.
-This is a good indicator that they’re also welcoming to those traveling to their homeland!
+First off, being a Scandinavian language, Swedish sentence structure is very close to English.
+It’s not uncommon for locals to speak English every day in Sweden, as the “working language” of many workplaces often includes English (indeed, this is more of a rule than an exception in the cosmopolitan city of Stockholm).

 1. Netherlands (71.45)

-Who in the world speaks the best English as a second language?
-The Dutch!
-With high living standards and life satisfaction, the Dutch place a lot of importance on mastering English, which makes them the best non-native English speaking country in the world.
-Here you’ll likely find locals responding to your attempts at Dutch in English, simply because they feel it’s easier for the both of you.
+So, which nation tops the list of best non-native English speaking countries?
+The Netherlands!
+With high living standards and levels of life satisfaction, the Dutch place a lot of importance on mastering English.
+From Groningen to Rotterdam, you’ll likely find locals responding in English to your attempts at speaking Dutch, simply because they feel it’s easier for the both of you.
 And in case you’re curious, Dutch is another Germanic language with many similarities to English.
 In fact, it’s one of the easiest languages for English speakers to learn!

-If you want to see the complete list of rankings, view the EPI page here.
-Or, if you’re curious to find the connections between these countries and English, try learning the local language!
+If you want to see the complete list of rankings, you can view the EPI page here.
+Or, if you’re curious to discover further connections between these countries and English, try learning the local language!